'Like an inferno:' Western US burning at furious pace so far

 The state Public Utilities Commission last year approved a settlement of more than half a billion dollars in fines and penalties for SoCal Edison for its role in five wildfires in 2017 and 2018.

-In the southern foothills of the Rocky Mountains of New Mexico, the fire had appeared to spare the area’s biggest population center of Taos, a popular tourist and ski destination 40 miles (64 kilometers) south of the state line with Colorado.
+In the southern foothills of the Rocky Mountains of New Mexico, the fire appeared to spare Taos, a popular tourist and ski destination 40 miles (64 kilometers) south of the state line with Colorado.

 With strong spring winds tossing embers into unburned territory, the fire has grown tens of square miles daily since starting April 6 when a prescribed burn intended to clear out brush and small trees — to prevent future fires — got out of control.
 That fire merged with another wildfire several weeks later, and the flames have now charred more than 405 square miles (1,050 square kilometers).